snaden/assassinsFrontend/README.md

 		phonegap run ios
 		phonegap run android

-By default `run` command automatically deploys the app to the simulator if you do not have any device connected to your computer.
+By default the `run` command automatically deploys the app to the simulator if you do not have any device connected to your computer.
 You may be asked to install some dependent packages or specify the path of your Android SDK.
 Alternatively, for iOS platform, you can deploy the app using Xcode by opening up the project file under `platforms/ios/Assassins.xcodeproj`.

-If have your development phone connected to your computer, `run` command deploys the app to your device.
+If you have your development phone connected to your computer, `run` command deploys the app to your device.
 Notice that you need to enable USB Debugging on Android before deploying the app.
 For iOS, it is more complicated.
 You need to have a paid developer account for on-device testing and set up your phone for development.
 If you have deployed apps on your iOS devices before, `run` command should just work.

+##ATTENTION USERS
+Please see the document in this repository called "user_docs.md" to see how you can set up your own account.
+Unfortunately this must be done from the back end as we haven't implemented this feature on the front end.